What Self-Care Strategies Actually Work for Improving Overall Health?

 Social Media Wellness Trends

-Instagram wellness influencers promote detox teas that cause dehydration and electrolyte imbalances.
+Instagram wellness influencers promote detox teas that cause dehydration and electrolyte imbalances, and constant exposure to that content can fuel negative thoughts and leave people feeling stressed.
 The Federal Trade Commission has issued warnings about unsubstantiated health claims in social media advertising.
+Setting healthy boundaries around technology use can also help lower anxiety.
 Extreme juice cleanses strip your body of essential nutrients and can negatively impact your health according to recent research.

 One-Size-Fits-All Approaches